-Lake users have a right of navigation on Windermere, Ullswater, Derwentwater and Coniston Lake.
+Lake users have a right of navigation on Windermere, Ullswater, Derwentwater and Coniston Water.

 These navigable lakes in the Lake District have different byelaws that apply:

-If you do see any lake byelaw infringements taking place please report these straight away through to our duty Lake Rangers.
-They are contactable on mobile number 07768 320 241 or email us at LakeRangerTeam@lakedistrict.gov.uk and our Lake Rangers will respond.
+If you do see lake byelaw infringements taking place, please report these through to our duty Lake Rangers as soon as possible.
+They are contactable by mobile on 07768 320241 or email LakeRangerTeam@lakedistrict.gov.uk and our Lake Rangers will respond.

 When our officers think a situation needs it, we will take appropriate steps to stop or prevent the activity.
 This may include legal enforcement action.